If you’re the owner or operator of a growing restaurant, you’re probably no stranger to working with tight budgets and narrow profit margins.

 What is human resources?

-Human resources is the department responsible for — or set of tasks around — recruiting, hiring, onboarding, training, administering benefits, retaining talent, and keeping up to date with compliance issues.
+The Human resources department is responsible for — or set of tasks around — recruiting, hiring, onboarding, training, administering benefits, retaining talent, keeping up to date with compliance issues and other employee relations.

 Human resources professionals can also advise business owners on employee-related matters like hiring and firing decisions and disciplinary concerns, and they can educate employers and employees about company policies and local, state, and federal business and employment laws.